HŠK Zrinjski Mostar: Restoration

 In the summer of 2000, Zrinjski also participated in a UEFA competition for the first time.
-They played in the Intertoto Cup against Swedish team Västra Frölunda IF.
-Zrinjski lost the first game in Sweden 1–0 and in Mostar led 1–0 after 90 minutes.
-At the beginning of overtime, Zrinjski scored another goal and had the result that would send them to the next round, but the game ultimately ended with 3–2 Zrinjski victory and Vastra Frolunda went through because of away goals.
+They played in the Intertoto Cup against the Swedish team Västra Frölunda IF.
+Zrinjski lost the first game in Sweden 1–0 and led 1–0 after 90 minutes in Mostar.
+At the beginning of overtime, Zrinjski scored another goal, which secured the result that would send them to the next round.
+Still, the game ultimately ended in a 3–2 Zrinjski victory, and Vastra Frolunda advanced due to away goals.